Course Overview

 Designed for adults aged 19+ who are exploring careers in Film & TV, the programme is suitable for career changers, returners to work, unemployed learners, and those seeking structured preparation before applying for Runner roles.

-Delivered over 10 working days (60% studio-based, 40% live online), the course introduces production workflow, on-set communication and etiquette, production paperwork, health & safety awareness, freelance finance basics, and introductory Movie Magic Scheduling & Budgeting.
+Delivered over 9 working days (live in-person sessions), the course introduces production workflow, on-set communication and etiquette, production paperwork, health & safety awareness, freelance finance basics, and introductory Movie Magic Scheduling & Budgeting.

 Training is delivered by tutors with professional experience across film and television production environments, offering insight into current industry practice.